 76. Unidentified baggage.

-Where a police officer or an aviation security officer has reasonable cause to suspect that an item of baggage or any other object may constitute a security risk, whether because it is unidentified or unattended or for any other reason, that officer may, after subjecting the baggage to security controls, including rendering safe, investigation and evaluation to ascertain explosives, remove the item of baggage or object and destroy it.
+Where a police officer or an aviation security officer has reasonable cause to suspect that an item of baggage or any other object may constitute a security risk, whether because it is suspicious, unidentified or unattended or for any other reason, that officer may, after subjecting the baggage to security controls, including rendering safe, investigation and evaluation to ascertain explosives, remove the item of baggage or object and destroy it.

 77. Power to stop passengers travelling.